ptheywood/gtc-2019-talk/presentation.md

 ???

-For this larger simulation the graph between the Graph messaging and CPU has increased,
+The same can be said for this larger scale network, but the point at which the spatially partitioned messaging performs worse than the CPU requires a higher input flow, in vehicles per hour per entrance.

-while spatially partitioned messaging is better than the CPU until around 600 vehicles per hour per edge.
+We also see that at this scale the larger core count and memory bandwidth from the Volta GPU offers a performance improvement over the older Pascal GPU.
 ---

 class: impact